rbtLong/CurryingConnections/README.md

 ## More Examples

 Here are some more uses of the database operations we use.
-Compare the curried version to the non-curried version.
+Compare the simplified version to the non-simplified version.

 ### SearchPortalUser
 This function will search the database for a portal user based on a query.
 It is a reserved function used specifically for a small group of administrators to look up users.

-Curried version . . .
+simplified version . . .
 ```C#

 public const string qSearchPortalUser =